jessicakarpovich/form-project/readme.md

 - Browsersync allows you to see your changes applied live in your browser.
 To install it go [here](https://browsersync.io/#install).

 2. To use Autoprefixer, to add vendor prefixes to CSS, install [gulp-postcss](https://github.com/postcss/gulp-postcss) and [Autoprefixer](https://github.com/postcss/autoprefixer) by using `npm install gulp-postcss autoprefixer` in your project directory.

+# Current Functionality #
+Currently, the form uses a one-column or three-column layout depending on the screen size.

+It can be completed by tabbing through the various input controls and entering required data.
+As there is only one product in one size at this point, the size can't be changed.
+However, when a different color is selected, the name of the product gets updated as well.

+As the user is filling out the Shipping Details, the Order Summary is updated.
+The Address 2 field is optional and can be ignored.
+The country field is pre-set to United States, however, if changed, the country that is selected is displayed in the Order Summary as well.